Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 • Memory care: A single rate that includes care services and rent

-Atria charges assisted living residents only for the care services they need.
-So there isn't a common rate that every resident pays.
-However, you can use Atria's care services cost estimation tool to get a ballpark figure.
-Choose the exact services and level of care you anticipate needing.
+Atria charges assisted living residents only for the care they need, and rates will vary by location, so there isn’t a common rate that every resident pays.
+However, you can use Atria’s search tool to get a ballpark figure.
+Choose the location, type of care, and living option you want, and you’ll receive an estimate.
+This is much more detailed than the pricing information that other providers like Brightview Senior Living provide, so we appreciate the transparency.

 The rental charge covers the cost of your apartment and the following services: